jorsebsant/autocomplete/README.md

 # Scripts related to the project
 In the project directory, you can run:

+## Observations
+- I didnt put too much energy in using the real api to not delay the delivery of the test, but i simulated a service call with a promise, to accomplish that feature it would be only matter of using axios for example and replacing the promise with a random api get endpoint.

+- If i have some time i will try to create another branch with the functional approach.

+- I used create-react-app to save some time but i normally use my own webpack configuration and customization(prettier, eslint, husky), but i believe this is out of the scope of this test.

 ### `npm start`

 Runs the app in the development mode.\